 - Margery Davies - The Massachusetts Legislature just passed, and Governor Baker signed into law, S.9 (192nd) "An Act Creating a Next-Generation Roadmap for Massachusetts Climate Policy."
 To what extent should the provisions of this important law have an effect on the Cambridge NZAP?
-For example, the law states that "The interim 2030 state-wide greenhouse gas emissions limit shall be at least 50 per cent below the 1990 level, and the interim 2040 state-wide greenhouse gas emissions limit shall be at least 75 per cent below the 1990 level."
-Should we take these limits as applying to Cambridge?
+For example, the law states that "The interim 2030 state-wide greenhouse gas emissions limit shall be at least 50 per cent below the 1990 level, and the interim 2040 state-wide greenhouse gas emissions limits as applying to Cambridge?
 And if so, should the NZAP make specific reference to the limits and how we plan to achieve them?
 A place to start might be to state the 1990 emissions level, the up to date as possible current emissions level, and how the steps in the NZAP will get us to the goal of 50 per cent below the 1990 level by 2030. - It does not make sense to me for us not to refer to S.9, since it is such an important law that sets a number of frameworks within which Cambridge will be operating.
 At places in the NZAP where S.9 has bearing on the issue being discussed, the appropriate provision of S.9 should be referenced. - Peter Crowley - As a general comment, CPAC found that many Action Items noted as Medium & Long Term needed to be moved-up by at least one category.
 NZAP is in its 6th year and actions need to occur sooner (within 2 years) rather than later to meet carbon reduction goals.